 Brown bears are found in the northern regions of North America.
-Most populations are found throughout Alaska, but brown bears can also be found in the northern U.S. states of Idaho, Montana, Washington, and Wyoming.
+Most populations are found throughout Alaska, but brown bears can also be found in Idaho, Montana, Washington, and Wyoming.

 During spring and early summer, bears will feed on grasses and roots.
-Fall brings the growth of various berries, and during winter, bears may also search for carrion (dead animals), and they occasionally hunt moose and caribou calves.
+Fall brings the growth of various berries, and during winter, bears may also search for carrion (dead animals) and occasionally hunt moose and caribou calves.

 Montana has a healthier population of brown bears, with approximately 1800-2000 individuals.
-The population used to stand at around 15,000, but various control measures and habitat deterioration led to a substantial decline in brown bears numbers across Montana.
+The population was once as high as 15,000, but various control measures and habitat deterioration have led to a substantial decline in brown bear numbers across Montana.

-Brown bears can be seen in Montana from March through to late September, when they will begin to search for a suitable winter denning spot.
+Brown bears can be seen in Montana from March through to late September when they will begin to search for a suitable winter denning spot.

 Montana has native populations of brown bears, but they also get a large number of migratory brown bears passing through from Canadian territories.
 This helps to increase the genetic diversity of the brown bear populations.